quickwit-oss/quickwit/docs/reference/aggregation.md

 #### Datetime Histogram Example

 Histogram with one bucket per day on a `datetime` field. `interval` needs to be provided in microseconds.
+In the following example, we grouped documents per day (`1 day = 86400000000 microseconds`).
 The returned format is currently fixed at `Rfc3339`.

 ##### Request
 ```json skip